edabier/motion-magnification-project/README.md

 In this repository, we experiment with a **learning-based motion magnification** method introduced by [Tae-Hyun Oh et al.](https://people.csail.mit.edu/tiam/deepmag/), and implemented in PyTorch by [ZhengPeng7](https://github.com/ZhengPeng7/motion_magnification_learning-based).

-ZhengPeng7 provides a Google Collab including his implementation of the learning-based motion magnification model in PyTorch, allowing us to use the pretrained model to magnify the motion of any given input video and by specifying the `magnification factor`.
+ZhengPeng7 provides a Google Colab including his implementation of the learning-based motion magnification model in PyTorch, allowing us to use the pretrained model to magnify the motion of any given input video and by specifying the `magnification factor`.

 We started by familliarizing with the code, and experimenting with several input videos, and then we conducted the following tests: